How we got started:

 Madville Publishing is a 501(c)3 nonprofit corporation, registered in the state of Texas.

 Madville’s mission is to present language in a playful, imaginative way and to encourage a love of the written word—regionalisms and all.
 English is our first language, but we adore code switching and idioms from around the world.
 We publish poetry, fiction, and nonfiction that straddles borders.
 While our authors generally hail from the English-speaking academic community, our audience extends beyond the narrow confines of the academy into the popular market, particularly with regard to our fiction, where we have a tendency to stray into adventurous, fantastic, and dystopian realities.

-We are a tiny publisher, and only accept 12 manuscripts per year.
-We publish mostly unagented work, and do not accept anything unsolicited.
-We run several competitions per year, including a couple of anthologies.
+We are a tiny publisher, and only accept between 12 and 24 manuscripts per year.
+We publish largely unagented work, and we run several competitions per year, including a couple of anthologies.
 When we have any open submission periods, you will find all the information on our submissions page. (use the button below)

 All manuscripts published by Madville Publishing undergo a rigorous vetting process before they are accepted for publication.
 While we do not accept unsolicited manuscripts, we do accept queries by email and we also sometimes solicit manuscripts from those authors whose work fits our catalog.
 We send promising manuscripts out for review to published authors and professional editors who write reviewers’ reports detailing the works’ strengths and weaknesses before we decide whether or not to offer an author a contract.